alexbilbie/alexbilbie.github.com/_posts/2013-02-28-a-guide-to-oauth-grants.md

 date: "2013-02-28 16:15:00"
 ---

-OAuth 2.0 by it’s nature is a very flexible standard and can adapted to work in many different scenarios.
+OAuth 2.0 by it’s nature is a very flexible standard and can be adapted to work in many different scenarios.
 The [core specification](http://tools.ietf.org/html/rfc6749) describes four authorisation grants:

 * Authorisation code grant
 * Implicit grant